Game-Idiots/website/README.md

 ## To Do List

-Email | ✅
+Email | ❌ coming soon

-Newsletter | ✅
+Newsletter | ❌ coming soon

-Soundboard Page ❌

 ## Questions